seeu-inspace/easyg/README.md

 **Some tips**
 - If the application is ASP.NET, search for `Appsettings.json`
 - Use recursion.
 If you encounter a `401` response, search with waybackmachine
+- Search for past reports in the same program

 **Check the tech of a target with**
 - [Wappalyzer](https://www.wappalyzer.com/)